Supporting Artists in Canada

 Ask questions.
 Program officers are incredibly knowledgeable about grant funding.
 If you have questions, don't be afraid to reach out.

 Get technical.
-It never hurts to add details about the creative and stylistic approach that you plan to take with your writing, such as the type of narrative, structure, point of view, and literary devices.
+Explain the creative and stylistic approach that you plan to take with your writing, including the type of narrative, structure, point of view, and literary devices.

 Request feedback.
 You might have a great idea for a project, but condensing that information down on paper can be difficult.
 If your application is not successful, request feedback from the selection committee, as these comments will help identify areas for improvement.

 Keep trying.
-Rejection is part of being a writer and I applied for funding multiple times before receiving a grant.
-Most arts organizations have two or more deadlines for grant applications per year, so be prepared to revise and resubmit.
+Rejection is part of being a writer and I applied for funding multiple times before receiving my first grant.
+Most arts organizations have two or more application deadlines per year, so be prepared to revise and resubmit.